 Principal Department of Education Components Associated with the SBIR

-Solicitation #ED-IES-13-R-0006 was a request for Fast-Track (Phase I & II) proposals for awards up to $1,050,000 for development of education technology products designed to improve student learning in education and special education settings.
-Click here for this Fast-Track solicitation.
-The due date and time for the receipt of proposals was 2 P.M.
-EST on February 5, 2013.
+Fiscal Year 2014 "Fast-Track" Solicitation: Solicitation #ED-IES-14-R-0003, was a request for Fast-Track (Phase I & II) proposals for awards up to $1,050,000 for 30-months for the development of education technology products designed to improve relevant student or teacher outcomes in education and special education settings.
+To access the Fast-Track solicitation on the FBO.gov website, see this page.

 National Institute on Disability and Rehabilitation Research (NIDRR) SBIR Program

 All SBIR projects funded by the National Institute on Disability and Rehabilitation Research (NIDRR) must address the needs of individuals with disabilities and their families (see 29 U.S.C.
 762).
 Activities may include: conducting manufacturing related R&D that develops improvements in existing methods or processes, or wholly new processes, machines, or systems; exploring the uses of technology to ensure equal access to education, employment, community environments, and information for individuals with disabilities; and improving the quality and utility of disability and rehabilitation research.

 |84.133S-1:||Small Business Innovation Research (SBIR) Phase I|

 |Federal Register Notices||The Notice Inviting Applications for this competition was published in the Federal Register.|

 |Current application||The most current application information is available from Grants.gov.
 Alternatively, you can download the application package: